 The portfolio of evidence will include personal notes of achievements, project reports, engineering designs, observed exercises or activities, records of course attendance, performance appraisals, line manager reports and responses to specific requests for evidence.
-Recording is to be carried out using e-MPDS, which has formal records of Development Plans, generic competence Records and Quarterly Reports.
-In addition e-MPDS is able to accept any other relevant evidence and there is great benefit in this being submitted as attached files in electronic format using the Submitted Evidence facility.
-The resultant Checksheet makes it easy to see an overview of the individual's competence profile.
-A sample Checksheet is illustrated as Appendix M Item 4.
+Recording is to be carried out using MPDS, which has formal records of Development Plans, generic competence Records and Quarterly Reports.
+In addition MPDS is able to accept any other relevant evidence and there is great benefit in this being submitted as attached files in electronic format using the Submitted Evidence facility.
+To facilitate an easy overview of the individual's competence profile, a off-line checksheet should be maintained by the Graduate with a list of evidence submitted and scores given.
+(This facility is expected to be introduced to MPDS as part of a system update, until such time this is included an off-line record is required).

+A sample Checksheet is illustrated as Appendix K

-e.
-Competence Development
+4.4 Competence Development

 This regular review of competence will reveal areas where specific further development is needed.
-The Mentor and Mentee will jointly judge the extent to which planned employment will provide the potential for the relevant competence development.
-If the intended role fails to offer development opportunities, the first action will be for the Mentor and/or Mentee to approach the Line Manager to review the matter.
-If this approach fails to result in the necessary opportunities arising, the matter may be discussed at the ATOC progress review meeting.
+The Mentor and Developing Engineer will jointly judge the extent to which planned employment will provide the potential for the relevant competence development.
+If the intended role fails to offer development opportunities, the first action will be for the Mentor and/or Developing Engineer to approach the Line Manager to review the matter.
+If this approach fails to result in the necessary opportunities arising, the matter may be discussed at the RDG progress review meeting.
 In appropriate cases, the REGS Committee Chairman will approach the Professional Head of the TOC employing the Candidate.